Learn how to install an Excel add-in and fix the disappearing add-in ribbon using a few simple steps. Don’t forget to enable the Developer tab!

 If your add-in has not appeared on the ribbon, unblock the file or move the file to a trusted location.
 You will learn how to do it.

 The difference between .xlsx and .xlsm (.xlam) files is that nothing will happen if you open a regular (macro-free) Excel file.
-If you work with add-in files, Excel will never inform you; you can open the file without any security message.
+Excel will never inform you if you work with add-in files; you can open the file without any security message.

 Unblocking add-ins